juliancwirko/react-s-alert/README.md

 ##### 8. `onClose`

-On sAlert show callback function.
+Execute a callback function.
 Will fire the function when the alert is closed.

 Example: